 Note: While the MTheol is an integrated four year programme, there is a direct entrance point into the third year, and all students entering their fourth year will have achieved an average grade of 2.1 or better in the first two years of study and an overall grade of 8 or better for each module/dissertation in the third year.
-For this reason, what follows builds upon rather than repeats focal (2:1 standard), not threshold, Learning Outcomes of the FdA in Theology (particularly the specialism in Theology for Crossing Cultures)/DipHE in Theology & World Mission and the BA (Hons) in Theology & World Mission.
+For this reason, what follows builds upon rather than repeats focal (2:1 standard), not threshold, Learning Outcomes of the DipHE in TPS, the FdA in Theology (particularly the specialism in Theological & Pastoral Studies) and the BA(Hons) in TPS.

-The learning outcomes below are at the threshold level:
+The learning outcomes below are at the threshold level